filamentphp/filament/packages/admin/docs/02-resources/04-editing-records.md

 ## Customizing data before filling the form

 You may wish to modify the data from a record before it is filled into the form.
-To do this, you may define a `mutateFormDataBeforeFill()` method to modify the `$data` array, and return the modified version before it is filled into the form:
+To do this, you may define a `mutateFormDataBeforeFill()` method on the Edit page class to modify the `$data` array, and return the modified version before it is filled into the form:

 ```php
 protected function mutateFormDataBeforeFill(array $data): array